-Are intersectional identities represented? (e.g. race/ ethnicity, gender/gender expression, sexuality, religion, ability, and socioeconomic background - among many others) problem here, a gender problem here, and a class or LBGTQ problem there.
-Many times that framework erases what happens to people who are subject to all of these things."
-(Crenshaw 2017)
+• Are intersectional identities represented? (e.g. race/ ethnicity, gender/gender expression, sexuality, religion, ability, and socioeconomic background - among many others)

 - Is there an acknowledgment of social inequalities and power dynamics which have led to historically exclusive practices and structural inequities within higher education? - Is there an introspective analysis of our society's complicity in/perpetuation of social disparities? - Does this theory challenge institutional norms and address ways to rectify social inequities?